vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/04_References_and_Index/27_Bibliography.md

 1997

-Māṇd

-. hal.
+Māṇḍhal.
 Plates of Vākāṭaka Rudrasena II, Year 5. in: Annals of the

 Bhandarkar Research Institute LXXVIII \(1997\), 143–157.